 Lower Broadway c.
 1908-1913.
 Image via Library of Congress as seen in the book Broadway by Michelle Young

 Here at Untapped Cities, we have a soft spot for vintage photographs–and not just for the nostalgic aspect.
 It’s also because what earlier photographers chose to document and what they chose to leave out give weight to the importance of certain moments in history and the consequence of the buildings that awed their aesthetic sensibilities.
-Releasing next week (but available for pre-order now on Amazon), is the new book Broadway by Untapped Cities founder Michelle Young about the history of Broadway as a street in New York City.
+Releasing next week (and available in our Untapped Cities gift shop) is the new book Broadway by Untapped Cities founder Michelle Young about the history of Broadway as a street in New York City.
 Reproduced below is a modified excerpt from the forthcoming publication.

 The history of Broadway, from its origins as a Native American trail to its iconic status in global culture today, tells the story of the city of New York as it grew from a Dutch colony into a world class metropolis.
 Broadway has been the site of many firsts and many superlatives: the first subway line in the city, the tallest buildings, and one of the longest streets in the world.